flame-engine/flame/doc/components.md

 Your render method should not handle where on the screen your component should be rendered.
 To handle where and how your component should be rendered use the `position`. `angle` and `anchor` properties and flame will automatically handle the rest for you.

+If you want to know where on the screen the bounding box of the component is you can use the `toRect` method.

 In the event that you want to change the direction of your components rendering, you can also use `renderFlipX` and `renderFlipY` to flip anything drawn to canvas during `render(Canvas canvas)`.
 This is available on all `PositionComponent` objects, and is especially useful on `SpriteComponent` and